ConnerMcCarthy/chessAI/README.md

 - Chessboard needs to be main focus
 - Moves below the board (might change with more features)
-- Refresh or Reset button
+- Reset button
 - Help or information button
 - Github button
+- Continue from position on Lichess button

 ## Tools
 - Django